NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 Job priority
 ------------

-Slurm on Gaea uses the `priority/multifactor plugin
+Slurm on Gaea uses the `Slurm priority/multifactor plugin
 <https://slurm.schedmd.com/priority_multifactor.html>`_ to calculate a job's
 priority.
 The factors used are: